 3. Promote vasodilation.

-The stress brought on by an acute myocardial infarction disturbs the usual hormonal control of blood glucose levels, resulting in hyperglycemia.
+The stress brought on by an acute myocardial infarction disturbs the usual hormonal control of blood glucose levels, sometimes resulting in hyperglycemia.
 Regardless of the diabetic condition, blood glucose levels rise after myocardial infarction.
-Patients can benefit from glucose-lowering treatments that normalize blood sugar levels.
+Patients may benefit from glucose-lowering treatments that normalize blood sugar levels, if necessary.

 Cardiac Rehabilitation